Oceanic Research Institute (ORI @ResearchOceanic)

-Earl de Blonville's latest scheme is the "Oceanic Research Institute".
+Earl de Blonville's latest project is the "Oceanic Research Institute".

-Re-inventing himself as a climate warrior, Earl added back the "e" to his first name (that he had dropped nearly 20 years ago) and gave himself a new website using that name.
+Between March and September of 2017 Earl added back the "e" to his first name (that he had dropped nearly 20 years ago when he changed his name from Earle Bloomfield to Earl de Blonville) and gave himself a new website using that name.
 If you would like to see Earl's original website, you'll need to go here.
-This name change begs the question of why Earl is intentionally obscuring access to his original website.
+This name change obscures his original website.

-The registered URL of ORI, http://ori.net.au/, defaults to a page called Schooner La Boheme, which is the 100 year old sailboat that Earl's girlfriend, Jennifer Gidley, purchased in 2011.
-ORI follows on the heels, over the last dozen years, of three other schemes which never went beyond the creation of a website; arcticexplorer.net, arcticexplorer.com and 9sails.com.
+The registered URL of ORI, http://ori.net.au/, defaults to a new URL, oceanicresearchinstitute.org.
+ORI follows on the heels, over the last dozen years, of three other schemes which never went beyond the creation of a website; arcticexplorer.net and arcticexplorer.com and 9sails.com.

-Further information on ORI can be found here: https://www.linkedin.com/in/oceanic-research/ and here: https://earldeblonvillewordpresscom.wordpress.com/earl-de-blonville-frgs/ and here: https://twitter.com/ResearchOceanic .
+Further information on ORI can be found here: https://www.linkedin.com/in/oceanic-research/ ( an archived version from November 10, 2018, for comparison, is available on request) and here: https://earldeblonvillewordpresscom.wordpress.com/earl-de-blonville-frgs/ and here: https://twitter.com/ResearchOceanic .

-The LinkedIn page lists ORI as being operative for six years, but the URL registration and the business registration are only two years old.
-The Linkedin page also asserts that ORI has been planned since 2013 but from 2014 to October 2016 La Boheme was listed for sale on numerous yacht sales websites.
+The current (May 2019) LinkedIn page lists ORI as being operative for six years, but the URL registration and the business registration only two years old.
+The Linkedin page also asserts that ORI has been "planned" since 2013.
+Yet from 2014 to October 2016 La Boheme was listed for sale on numerous yacht sales websites.
 This listing from October 2016 is one example.

 Jennifer Gidley is listed as ORI's "Director of Research" in spite of having no academic training or apparent experience in "Oceanic Research".
 Gidley's Ph.d is in "Future Studies".